-Prevention of Vandalism - A security program utilizing Mount Sunapee staff members, surveillance cameras and building security alarms and motion detectors safeguard the buildings against off-hours vandalism and theft.
+Prevention of Vandalism -Mount Sunapee staff members and building security alarms and motion detectors safeguard the buildings against off-hours vandalism and theft.

 SECTION G EMERGENCY OPERATING PLAN

 The Emergency Action Plan for Mount Sunapee consists of plans for dealing with emergency events at the ski resort.
 In the event that an emergency situation requires the involvement of an outside agency, i.e., Local Police, State Police, Fire Department, Fish & Game Department, the General Manager and the appropriate Mount Sunapee managers and employees will assist the outside agency in responding to the emergency situation.